 1. Relying on the Holy Spirit.
 Out of your communion and fellowship with Him He will give you more insight on dreams and their interpretation.
 And talk to the Holy Spirit about it because the interpretation can be immediate or take a few days or weeks.
 But you are to remain faithful in dialoguing with Him.

 2. Referring to Scripture.
 The more you know the Scriptures, the easier it is for you to receive the interpretations.
 You are to be faithful in the reading and study of Scripture.
 And your spiritual growth will increase immensely as you develop this great spiritual habit.

 3. Recording each dream and interpretation.
 Writing down your dreams, you can also build your personal dream dictionary (along with Bible references) for future use.
 And be open and available to personal revelation for each dream from Him.

 4. Reviewing every dream.
 On occasion, go back to your journals, looking over your dreams and interpretations and always thanking God for talking to you.

 Keeping these four keys in mind as you continue to grow and set your affections on Him, your dream language will grow as He rewards your faithfulness (Proverbs 3:3-4).

 This article was written by Jared Laskey of Fireborn Ministries.
-Jarred leads Destiny Church in Virginia Beach, Virginia and lives to see Jesus awaken this generation to the power of the Holy Spirit.
+Jared resides in Virginia Beach, Virginia and lives to see Jesus awaken this generation to the power of the Holy Spirit.
 He is also the co-author of Veronica’s Hero.